TheLeopard65

 }

-• The tester then added the username in the data field of the request and successfully generated the administrator's VPN configuration file.
+• Tester then added username in data field of request and successfully generated admin's VPN configuration file.

 HackTheBox TwoMillion Machine - Generating Admin's VPN config file